capdiem/masa.blazor.docs/Masa.Docs.Shared/wwwroot/docs/pages/components/cards/en-US.md

 ---
-category: Components
-type: Cards
 title: Cards
-cols: 1
+desc: "The MCard component is a versatile component that can be used for anything from a panel to a static image.
+The card component has numerous helper components to make markup as easy as possible.
+Components that have no listed options use MASA Blazor functional component option for faster rendering and serve as markup sugar to make building easier."
 related:
   - /components/buttons
   - /components/images
   - /stylesandanimations/text-and-typography
 ---

-# Cards

-The MCard component is a versatile component that can be used for anything from a panel to a static image.
-The card component has numerous helper components to make markup as easy as possible.
-Components that have no listed options use MASA Blazor functional component option for faster rendering and serve as markup sugar to make building easier.

 ## 使用